hostinger/fireactions/docs/configuration.md

 groups:
   - name: ltbnk
   - name: usimm
+    enabled: false # (optional) Whether the group is enabled or not.
+Defaults to true.

 # Log level.
 Must be one of: debug, info, warn, error, fatal, panic, trace.
 log-level: debug